 Over previous years, the species' requirements have been increasingly incorporated into the Rural Development Plans within the EU Member States.
 Agri-environmental schemes support habitat management measures in Austria, Germany, Hungary, Slovakia, Portugal and Spain.
 In Germany, farmers are also supported under extensification schemes.
-However, the potential negative impact of abolishing the setaside obligation under the Common Agricultural Policy was reported from Austria and Germany.
-In 2007, Hungary introduced legislation on Natura 2000 payments to compensate for the restrictions on grassland management within these areas.
+However, the potential negative impact of abolishing the set-aside obligation under the Common Agricultural Policy was reported from Austria and Germany.

+In 2007, Hungary introduced legislation on Natura 2000 payments to compensate for restrictions on grassland management within these areas.
+However, it is not sufficient relating to Great Bustard conservation.
 Similar payments are also available in Germany.
-However, problems have been reported concerning scheme prescriptions, coverage, payment levels and conflicts with other schemes (Nagy and Crockford 2004; Nagy et al. 2008; Onate et al. 1998).
+However, problems have been reported concerning scheme prescriptions, coverage, payment levels and conflicts with other schemes (Nagy and Crockford 2004;

+Nagy et al. 2008; Onate et al. 1998).
 Outside of the European Union, targeted habitat conservation measures are carried out mostly as part of NGO initiatives, covering only a small proportion of the range and are not integrated into national agricultural policy (BirdLife International 2008b).

-Habitat fragmentation has not been effectively addressed in most range states, although the increased coverage of SPAs provides some safeguard within these areas.
+Habitat fragmentation has not been effectively addressed in most Range States, although the increased coverage of SPAs provides some safeguard within these areas.
 Some measures have been taken as part of LIFE or other projects in Germany, Hungary, Spain, Portugal and Ukraine to address the problem of collision with powerlines.

-Nest safeguarding or rescue and captive management measures were applied only in Germany, Hungary and Russia.
-However, only Germany has made good progress in repatriating captive reared birds.
-Captive reared birds from Saratov, Russia have been used in the trial reintroduction scheme in the UK since 2003, which resulted in successful breeding of the species in 2009 after more than 175 years.
+Nest safeguarding or rescue and captive management measures were applied only in Germany, Hungary and the Russian Federation.
+Germany and Hungary have made good progress in repatriating captive reared birds.
+Captive-reared birds from Saratov, Russian Federation, and from Spain have been used in the trial reintroduction scheme in the United Kingdom since 2003, which resulted in successful breeding of the species in 2009 after more than 175 years.